[I tried printing] The charm of Hahnemuhle FineArt Pearl

 - [Hahnemuhle] Photo Rag Metallic <Go to product page>

-[Hahnemuhle] The choice of FineArt Pearl
+[Hahnemuhle] Choosing FineArt Pearl

-Why does it give a "lively impression"?
+Why does it give a "vivid impression"?

-Why does it give a "lively impression"?
+Why does it give a "vivid impression"?

 The second reason is that it feels like high contrast .

-What kind of photos/illustrations are suitable?
+What types of photos and illustrations are suitable?

-Almighty all-purpose paper.
+An all-purpose paper.

-It also works well with monochrome photos.
+It also goes well with monochrome photographs.

 This is my personal favorite way to use fine art pearls, so please use it as a reference only.